What are SDF?

 - Create a line item with the right targeting and settings, download it, and add more rows for the new line items.

-When creating your line items make sure the insertion orders you want to use for your line items have been created beforehand as you will need the IDs of these line items.
+When creating your line items make sure the insertion orders you want to use for your line items have been created beforehand as you will need the IDs of these insertion orders.

 It is important to note that uploading a line item without a line item ID will create a new line item, while uploading a line item with an existing line item ID will modify that line item.